 Start at the Ferry Building at Market and the Embarcadero.
-On Saturday and Sunday this is the site of the biggest and best farmers’ market in the Bay Area, where sustainably-grown and artisan food is nearly a religion.
+On Saturday and Sunday, this is the site of the biggest and best farmers’ market in the Bay Area, where sustainably-grown and artisan food is nearly a religion.
 On other days the shops within the Ferry Building are worth a stop.
-Pick up coffee and a pastry to fortify yourself for the hike ahead.
+Pick up a coffee and a pastry to fortify yourself for the hike ahead.

 Head past Pier 39 and Fisherman’s Wharf – we’ll save those tourist delights for another day – and continue until you reach Hyde Street.
 Turn left and a block up you’ll see the Cable Car turnaround and The Buena Vista across the street from it.